SpectraLogic/python-can/doc/bus.rst

 Transmitting
 ''''''''''''

-Writing individual messages to the bus is done by calling the :meth:`~can.BusABC.send` method and passing a :class:`~can.Message` instance.
+Writing individual messages to the bus is done by calling the :meth:`~pycan.BusABC.send` method and passing a :class:`~pycan.Message` instance.
 Periodic sending is controlled by the :ref:`broadcast manager <bcm>`.

 Receiving
 '''''''''

-Reading from the bus is achieved by either calling the :meth:`~can.BusABC.recv` method or by directly iterating over the bus::
+Reading from the bus is achieved by either calling the :meth:`~pycan.BusABC.recv` method or by directly iterating over the bus::

     for msg in bus:
         print(msg.data)

-Alternatively the :class:`~can.Listener` api can be used, which is a list of :class:`~can.Listener` subclasses that receive notifications when new messages arrive.
+Alternatively the :class:`~pycan.Listener` api can be used, which is a list of :class:`~pycan.Listener` subclasses that receive notifications when new messages arrive.